sam-hatley/data-engineering-zoomcamp-notes/Week 1 Homework/README.md

 $ wget https://raw.githubusercontent.com/DataTalksClub/data-engineering-zoomcamp/main/week_1_basics_n_setup/1_terraform_gcp/terraform/variables.tf
 ```

 3. Create a json file with account credentials for later usage.
-You'll need to go to "Service Accounts", "Keys", and create a json key, which you can send over via the following:
+You'll need to go to "Service Accounts", "Keys", and create a json key, which you can send over via the following (on your local machine):

 ```bash
 $ gcloud config set project $PROJECT_NAME